Austin Hedges Player Props: Pirates vs. Cardinals

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Austin Hedges?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Austin Hedges At The Plate

+- Hedges has had a base hit in 14 of 32 games this year, and multiple hits once.

+- He has not hit a long ball in his 32 games this year.

-- In 13 of 31 games this season, Hedges has picked up at least one hit, including one game with multiple hits.
+- In seven games this season, Hedges has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.